Baruch Korff: Early life

-Activism
+Activism and terrorism

 Korff became an adviser to the Union of Orthodox Rabbis of the U.S. and Canada.
 He was also an advisor to the U.S. War Refugee Board.
 He was also the director of the Emergency Committee to Save the Jewish People of Europe, and later became an active member of the Political Action Committee for Palestine.
 Korff was also a Zionist.

 Korff was active in the anti-Nazi movement prior to and during World War II.
 Korff was the director of the Emergency Committee to Save the Jewish People during World War II.
 He was responsible for gathering over 1,000 rabbis to march in Washington, D.C. in order to persuade Britain to allow Jewish immigration to Palestine after the war.

 In 1947, in the aftermath of the Exodus incident, and the dismay of many in the nationalist camp that the British government was prohibiting large-scale Jewish migration to Mandatory Palestine, Korff led a Lehi (Stern Gang) plot to firebomb the Foreign Office in London in protest.
 He traveled to Paris and offered money to a decorated member of the United States Army Air Forces, Reginald Gilbert, to fly the plane that would first drop leaflets, then drop the bombs.
 It was necessary to involve Gilbert due to the fact that neither Korff nor any of the Stern Gang members were themselves pilots.
 Gilbert feigned acceptance of Korff's offer, but immediately turned informant, notifying the American Embassy in London, who in turn alerted the Paris police and Scotland Yard to the Stern Gang's planned attack on London.
 The authorities convinced Gilbert to go along with the plan, and after a week Korff was arrested and indicted for masterminding the plot.
 Held in La Santé Prison, Korff staged a 17-day hunger strike in protest even slipping into a coma, until he was revived.
 Eventually, all charges against him were dropped and he was released.
 Korff was also part of Menachem Begin's underground movement in the 1948 Palestine war.